 Register Now for LDA-Columbia Virtual Conf./New LDA Dr. Referral/Cohen TBD Recovery Center Launch/The State of Lyme Disease/Moderna Vs. Pfizer/Organ-Transplant-Derived Ehrlichiosis/B. Mayonii on Blood Smear/T Cell Exhaustion/COVID in Deer/TBDWG/ABEM

-The Lyme Disease Association Inc. and Columbia University Vagelos College of Physicians & Surgeons are jointly providing the 21st annual scientific conference, Lyme & Other Tick-Borne Diseases: Research for a Cure, virtually on October 2, 2021.
-This conference is designed to meet the high standards for continuing medical education credits for medical & health professionals and for researchers.
-It is, however, open to the general public.
-Adults only.
-Public Registration will open soon.
-Details will be provided on the LDA website.
+The Lyme Disease Association Inc. and Columbia University Vagelos College of Physicians & Surgeons are jointly providing the 21st annual CME scientific conference, Lyme & Other Tick-Borne Diseases: Research for a Cure, virtually, on October 2, 2021.
+This conference is designed to meet the high standards for continuing medical education credits for medical & health professionals and researchers.

 The Lyme Disease Association, Inc. (LDA) is pleased to announce the opening of its new, free LDA Doctor Referral System ©.
 The System is provided as a service; LDA does not provide recommendations.
 Many of these doctors are known as LLMDs (Lyme Literate Doctors), those doctors “in the trenches” who are very knowledgeable about Lyme […]